nikolassv/bartib/README.md

 bartib stop
 ```

-### Continues the last activity
+### Continue the last activity

 ```
 bartib continue [-p "Another project"] [-d "Another description"]
 ```

 This continues the last activity.
 If an activity is currently tracked, bartib stops and restarts this activity.
-The associated project and description may be overwritten by setting a `-p / --project` or `-d / --description` parameter.
+The associated project and description may be overwritten by setting a `-p / --project` or `-d / --description` option.

 ### List all currently running activities